Rental Houses and Apartment Complexes

 Most people in the United States live in apartments or other residences of many people grouped together.

 That means that most people put their safety into the hands of landlords and property managers to maintain the community property, including parking lots and sidewalks, in a reasonably safe condition.

 Unfortunately, some of those same landlords and property managers can shirk their duties which can lead to life-changing injuries to residents and lessees who fall upon their property.
 Oftentimes, these falls occur when people are walking upon snowy or icy or rainy sidewalks and parking lots.

-Attorney Jeff "JJ" Shaw has handled hundreds of slip and falls against apartment complexes and other landlords -- both big and small -- in Indiana throughout the decades.
+We have handled hundreds of slip and falls against apartment complexes and other landlords -- both big and small -- in Indiana throughout the decades.